-If you think Social Security Disability programs could be for you, you may want to speak with a disability attorney for an assessment or for help applying.
+If you think Social Security Disability programs could be for you, you may want to speak with a disability attorney or disability advocate for an assessment or for help applying.
 However, before you start, here are the five best ways to determine if you may qualify.

 SGA, or substantial gainful activity, is one of the main determining factors for those applying for disability.
 To engage in SGA, a person must earn more than a certain amount every month to be put towards normal living expenses.
-For non-blind individuals, substantial gainful activity is at least $1,310/month for 2021.
-For blind individuals, SGA is $2,190/month.
+For non-blind individuals, substantial gainful activity is at least $1,350/month for 2021.
+For blind individuals, SGA is $2,260/month.

 However, low income does not inherently mean you cannot work.
 The SSA will evaluate the circumstances in which you preformed work.
 Similarly, high income does not necessarily mean that the disability claimant was doing SGA.
 Claimants can argue that their income would have been lower if they have evidence.
 Here are some examples of those circumstances:

 - Needed special assistance from other personnel to perform the work

 - Was permitted irregular working hours or multiple rest breaks

 - Was supplied with special equipment or work particularly suitable for his or her disability